microscopic-image-analysis/geosss/README.md

 ## Citation

-If you use this package, or ideas from the paper, please consider citing us.
+If you use this package or ideas from the paper, please consider citing us.
 ```bash
 @misc{habeck2023,
       title={Geodesic slice sampling on the sphere},